intel/llvm/sycl/doc/syclcompat/README.md

 ```

-For local memory, `launch<function>` injects a pointer to a
+For local memory, `launch<function>` injects a `char *` pointer to the beginning
-local `char *` accessor of the requested size as the last argument of the kernel
+of a local accessor of the requested `local_mem_size` as the last argument of
-function.
+the kernel function.
+This `char *` can then be reinterpreted as the datatype
+required by the user within the kernel function.

 For example, the previous function named `vectorAdd` can be modified
 with the following signature, which adds a `char *` pointer to access local
 memory inside the kernel: